My Approach to Helping

 *Intensive In-Home Child and Adolescent Psychiatric Service by Yale University

 After receiving his honorable discharge, he received his Associate's degree from Middlesex Community College and Bachelors Degree from Charter Oak State College in Criminal Justice; receiving the Sergeant Dingwall State Award for Academic Excellence (an award NOT given out annually in the state).
 Adam had extensive crisis intervention experience as a Shift Coordinator for a Residential Treatment Facility for serious juvenile offenders.
 He completed his three-semester graduate internship experience at the Rocky Hill Veterans' Home at both their immediate care and former substance rehabilitation programs.
 Adam also worked as a Lead Counselor for a leading outpatient counseling center for mostly mandated clients and then as an Intensive In-Home Child and Adolescent Psychiatric Service (IICAPS Yale Program for children that may be at risk for inpatient hospitalization) Clinician for a leading child psychotherapy provider.
 Most recently Adam has worked as a counselor at a nearby hospital in their adult acute psychiatric inpatient department (Psych Ward) helping individuals with acute psychiatric challenges.
-Currently, Mr. Russo has also been working collaboratively with the Army National Guard as an embedded clinician attached to a local unit.

 Some interesting facts about Adam: